Minorzar/AoC/README.md

     is "over", we check if there is any symbol near it and add it or not to the total.

     The code works and I got the star.

+# Puzzle 2

+    The idea is to get all occurence of number near a so called gear.
+After that get the whole number and put it in an array.
+I then use a dictionary to be able to get the multiple number near a gear then multiply them if their are more thant 1 number for a gear/

+    The code works and I got the start.